Do you want to create a podcast landing page?

 4. Configure Your Page Settings

 After finishing the design of your podcast page, it’s time to configure a few settings.
-First, if your goal is to grow your email list, you should connect your email provider.
+First, if your goal is to grow your email list, you should connect with your email provider.

 Click the Connect tab at the top of your page builder, and choose from many popular email marketing services available.